Skip to content

 Netflix

-In addition to being the first mover in the streaming space, Netflix remains the most subscribed to video streaming platform, with over 260 million subscribers worldwide.
+In addition to being the first mover in the streaming space, Netflix remains the most subscribed to video streaming platform, with over 312 million subscribers worldwide, as of June 2025.
+Its projected revenue for FY25 is a whopping $45B.
 While Netflix began as an aggregator of movies and TV shows, it’s since become a well-respected producer of original content, which helps it attract new customers.

 Netflix differs from its competitors in several key ways.
 First, it’s a tech company, which means it’s more adaptable to new technologies and also has the resources to continually improve its tech based on subscribers’ preferences.
 For instance, Netflix is known for its highly accurate algorithm that provides customized recommendations for viewers based on their interests and preferences.
-Second, unlike the majority of its competitors, streaming is Netflix’s primary source of revenue, representing 99% of total revenue.
+Second, unlike for the majority of its competitors, streaming accounts for 100% of Netflix’s total revenue.

-Last year, in a highly controversial move, Netflix decided to crack down on password sharing when it recognized it was losing out on both subscribers and revenue by allowing multiple people to use a single account.
+In 2023, Netflix made the controversial decision to crack down on password sharing when it recognized it was losing out on both subscribers and revenue by allowing multiple people to use a single account.
 While the decision initially led to a stock dip, as well as an outcry from consumers, it ultimately resulted in a surge of subscribers and a revenue jump.
+What’s more, it’s prompted many competitors to take similar measures, leading to a shift in the streaming landscape and subverting users’ expectations.

 Amazon Prime Video

-Introduced in 2011 by e-commerce giant Amazon, this streaming service boasts over 200 million subscribers.
+Introduced in 2011 by e-commerce giant Amazon, this streaming service has about 350M subscribers as of 2025.
 However, it’s important to note that this service is built into Amazon Prime subscribers’ packages, so the aforementioned figure includes subscribers who do not utilize the Video offering at all.

 Like Netflix, Amazon both aggregates existing content and produces award-winning original content for its platform.
 Additionally, for movies and shows not available in Amazon’s free on-demand library, the option to rent or buy for an added fee and watch immediately is available.

-As Amazon Prime Video is part of the Amazon Prime membership charge, the cost per month is $14.99.
+As Amazon Prime Video is part of the Amazon Prime membership charge, the cost per month is $14.99, with some discounts for students and select groups.

-For more on Amazon—including company documents, news, broker research, and expert transcripts—check out the AMZN page in AlphaSense.
+For more on Amazon — including company documents, news, broker research, and expert transcripts — check out the Amazon page in AlphaSense.

 Disney Plus

-One of the newer streaming platforms, Disney Plus was established in 2019 and has already amassed over 150 million subscribers.
+One of the newer streaming platforms, Disney Plus was established in 2019 and has already amassed over 126 million subscribers, as of mid-2025.
 The main reason for its success is the immense popularity and demand of its content universe.
 Upon establishing the platform, Disney pulled all of its licensed content from other streaming platforms and turned Disney Plus into an immense repository of Disney-owned content.
 This also includes all Marvel, Pixar, National Geographic, and Star Wars content.

-For more on Disney—including company documents, news, broker research, and expert transcripts—check out the DIS page in AlphaSense.
+For more on Disney — including company documents, news, broker research, and expert transcripts — check out the Disney page in AlphaSense.

 Established in 2011 and originally called HBO Go, this was previously a service for HBO channel subscribers to stream HBO programming online.
 In 2015, HBO launched an on-demand streaming platform called HBO Now, available even to those without a subscription to the HBO television channel.

 For more on Warner Bros.
-Discovery, Inc.—including company documents, news, broker research, and expert transcripts—check out the WBD page in AlphaSense.
+Discovery, Inc. — including company documents, news, broker research, and expert transcripts — check out the Warner Bros.
+Discovery page in AlphaSense.

 Apple TV+

-A relatively new entrant, Apple TV+ was established in 2019 and is owned and operated by Apple Inc. Compared to its competitors, Apple TV+ has a much smaller content library and is also priced much more affordably at $9.99 per month.
-The subscriber count for Apple TV+ is around 25 million.
+Another relatively recent entrant, Apple TV+ was established in 2019 and is owned and operated by Apple Inc. Compared to its competitors, Apple TV+ has a much smaller content library and is also priced more affordably at $9.99 per month.

 Key Trends in Streaming